lin-simon/Discord.py-RIOT-API-Bot/README.md

 # Discord.py RIOT API Bot
-This is a Discord bot built using Discord.py and the RIOT API for League of Legends.
-It allows users to look up information about their summoner and view their ranked stats in the game.
+This is a Discord bot built using [Discord.py](https://discordpy.readthedocs.io/en/latest/) and the RIOT GAMES API for online games League of Legends and VALORANT.
+It allows users to look up information about their account and view their normally inaccesible ranked stats in the game.
+The bot uses both RIOT API to read stats from JSON files and Selenium.py for webscraping various game assets to produce a visually appealing embedded display on discord.

 # Prerequisites
 To use this bot, you will need: